 The Macans are a regular family.
-Seventh grader Leksi is a cheerleader.
-Ten-year old Johnny loves sports.
-Bo and Brooklynn are mischievous, sweet four year old twins olds.
+Eighth grader Leksi is a cheerleader.
+Twelve year old Johnny loves sports.
+Bo and Brooklynn are mischievous, sweet five year old twins olds.
 John and Carolyn are normal parents juggling the usual day-to-day life with four children and six different schedules.

 You don’t know that doctor visits, specialists appointments, and therapies are a routine part of their lives.
 You wouldn’t know that Bo’s blood sugar needs to be checked regularly – even at one in the morning.

 Bo is ever inch an ornery, funny, vivacious little boy.
 You can’t see the port in his chest for regular blood draws and IV medications.
 The port makes it so he doesn’t have to get poked.
 He doesn’t have to hurt.
 You can’t see the insulin pump that makes managing his fluctuating blood sugar levels a little easier to manage.
 You can’t see the G-tube in his tummy that he has to have so his body can get the nutrition it needs.
 You don’t know that every day Bo fights to live, his family fights to keep him healthy, and his parents do everything in their power to make life as normal as possible for all four of their children.

 If you’ve talk to John and Carolyn you will never, never hear them complain about sleepless nights, stress the average parent can’t even begin to grasp or that their medical bills thus far amount to more money than some people will earn in a lifetime.